 Documentation on the mean standard deviation charts based on NAEFS (North American Ensemble Forecasting System)

-The purpose of this site is to present the post stamps charts of the individual models used to create the Standard deviation/mean charts based on Ensemble Forecasts issued every day for North America.
+The purpose of this site is to present the Standard deviation/mean charts based on Ensemble Forecasts issued every day for North America.

 NAEFS (North American Ensemble Forecasting System):